 It is only by getting answers to questions, in the right way, at the right time, from a trusted source, that children and young people can begin to make some sense of the puzzle of living with MS.

 You can help us make a difference for young people today.

-Working with young people, we are making videos about MS tailored for people aged 5-10, 11-16 and 17-22 which they can watch on our brand new YouTube channel, MSTV.
-All the factual content will be researched and produced by our Information Team, in collaboration with health professionals.
+Working with young people aged 11-17, we are making a set of videos to help them have a better understanding of MS. You can watch all of these videos on our new YouTube channel, MSTV.
+All factual content will be researched and produced by our Information Team in collaboration with health professionals.

 No one should be facing MS alone.
 We need your help.